pixeltris/TwitchAdSolutions/README.md

 ## NOTE/TODO

 NOTE: Many of these solutions could do with improvements.
-TODO: Add script to auto generate UserScript files from the uBlock Origin scripts.
+TODO: Add script to auto generate all configured scripts from the base script.
 TODO: Test midroll ads.
 TODO: More testing in general.